Saturday, October 16, 2021

 The Stones recorded the album while on a tour in the U.S. and included another remake after hearing it played for them by legendary New York DJ Murray the K. The group released their cover of the Valentino's song "It's All Over Now".
 This one climbed to #1 in the U.K. but only #26 in the United States.

 The band appeared in the movie T.A.M.I.
 Show later in the year and on The Ed Sullivan Show the following year.
 The Rolling Stones released the album 12 x 5 during their next tour.
 The album did not sell well initially but eventually went Gold, led by this song, yet another remake.
-It was mostly an original, recorded by trombonist Kai Winding and his Orchestra in 1963, with just the title lyric sung by Dionne Warwick, Cissy Houston and Dee Dee Warwick.
-"Time Is On My Side", which hit #3 in Switzerland, #4 in France and #6 in the U.S.
+The lyrics were mostly original, recorded by trombonist Kai Winding and his Orchestra in 1963, with just the title lyric sung by Dionne Warwick, Cissy Houston and Dee Dee Warwick.
+Here's "Time Is On My Side", which hit #3 in Switzerland, #4 in France and #6 in the U.S.

 We also want to feature another cut on the album, a remake of a Chuck Berry song.
 It was the first song Jagger sang when he and Richards sat in with the Blues Inc. in 1962 and also the first song the Stones recorded.
 They re-recorded it two years later for this album.
 The band performed this as well as "Time Is On My Side" for their first appearance on The Ed Sullivan Show on October 25, 1964.
 Here is "Around And Around".